laboon/ebook/text/87_interacting_with_stakeholders.md

  Subsystem    Status   Notes
 ----------- ---------- ---------------------------------------------------------
  Database     Red      Database cannot store more than one customer's
-                       information at a time, and randomly deletes data every Thursday.
+                       information at a time and randomly deletes data every Thursday.

  Input API    Yellow   System takes several minutes to process each (one